 You may want to check out my post on what is machine learning to get a better understanding of machine learning concepts with the help of examples.

 What are ML Classification Problems?

-Machine learning classification problems are those which requires the given data set to be classified in two or more categories.
-For example, whether a person is suffering from a disease X (answer in Yes or No) can be termed as classification problem.
+Machine learning classification problems are those which require the given data set to be classified in two or more categories.
+For example, whether a person is suffering from a disease X (answer in Yes or No) can be termed as a classification problem.

 Classification problems can be of the following different types: